-The order pop-ups are presented depends on the Explore tool layer order options.
-This ordering is controlled by selecting the desired option from the drop-down arrow under the Explore tool on the Map tab.
+The order in which pop-ups are presented depends on the Explore tool layer order options.
+You control this ordering by selecting the desired option from the drop-down arrow under the Explore tool on the Map tab.
 The following options are available:

-- Topmost Layer—All features drawn on the map return a pop-up.
+- Topmost Layer—Only the topmost layer drawn on the map will return a pop-up.

-- Visible Layer—Only layers currently turned on return pop-ups.
+- Visible Layer—Only layers currently visible will return pop-ups.

 - Selectable Layers—Only layers marked as selectable return pop-ups.

 - Selected in Contents—Only layers currently selected in the Contents pane return pop-ups.

 - Candidate Pop-up—Only geocoded candidate results return pop-ups.